-(c) a person who intends or is about to engage in the business of or in the regular lending of money at a rate of interest exceeding ten per centum per annum,
+(c) a person who intends or is about to engage in the business of or in the regular lending of money at a rate of interest exceeding ten per centum per annum.

-- (a) any pawnbroker who regularly lends money in accordance with the provisions of the Acts for the time being in force in relation to pawnbrokers; - (b) any society duly registered under the law relating to Friendly Societies of Building Societies; - (c) any body corporate incorporated or empowered by a special Act of Parliament to lend money in accordance with the provisions of such special Act; - (d) any person or body corporate bona fide carrying on the business of banking and within the meaning of "a bank" as defined in s.
-5 of the Banking Act, 1959, as amended from time to time; - (e) any person or body corporate lawfully carrying on the business of insurance; - (f) any body corporate for the time being exempted from registration under this Act by order of the Governor in Council published in the Gazette; - "prescribed" means prescribed by this Act or by the regulations; - "principal" means in relation to a loan the amount actually lent; - "Public Curator" means the Public Curator appointed under the provisions of "The Public Curator Acts 1915 to 1957"; - "Registrar" means the Registrar of Money Lenders appointed under this Act; the term also includes a deputy registrar or an officer for the time being performing the duties of registrar; - "regulations" means regulations made under this Act; - "renewed licence" means licence for a further year in respect of any address issued under this Act to the holder of a licence in respect of that address; - "Schedule" means Schedule to this Act. - (2) A regulation made for the purposes of paragraph (c) of the definition of "interest" in subsection (1) of this section may specify scale of fees in the regulation or by reference to any scale fixed by or under any other Act or by any body or society whose members the Governor in Council considers are engaged in the selling or valuing of land may prescribe different scales in respect of different classes of cases. - (3) (Where in respect of any loan or any contract or security made or given in relation to any loan, reference is made in this Act to a specified rate of interest per annum, the reference shall be read and construed as a reference to the corresponding rate in respect of any other period applicable to the loan, contract or security. - (4) Where in relation to any loan the lender agrees to accept a lower rate of interest so long as the borrower duly observes and performs all his covenants and agreements including those relating to the prompt payment of interest, the rate of interest in relation to the loan shall for the purposes of this Act be deemed to be the higher rate of interest.
+- (a) any pawnbroker who regularly lends money in accordance with the provisions of the Acts for the time being in force in relation to pawnbrokers; - (b) any society duly registered under the laws relating to Friendly Societies or Building Societies; - (c) any body corporate incorporated or empowered by a special Act of Parliament to lend money in accordance with the provisions of such special Act; - (d) any person or body corporate bona fide carrying on the business of banking and within the meaning of "a bank" as defined in s.
+5 of the Banking Act, 1959, as amended from time to time; - (e) any person or body corporate lawfully carrying on the business of insurance; - (f) any body corporate for the time being exempted from registration under this Act by order of the Governor in Council published in the Gazette: - "prescribed" means prescribed by this Act or by the regulations; - "principal" means in relation to a loan the amount actually lent; - "Public Curator" means the Public Curator appointed under the provisions of the Public Curator Acts 1915-1957; - "Registrar" means Registrar of the Magistrates Court; - "regulations" means regulations made under this Act: - "renewed licence" means licence for a further year in respect of any address issued under this Act to the holder of a licence in respect of that address;

-- (5) Nothing in Part III of this Act (sections 25 and 32 excepted) applies to or in respect of any loan of the following classes:- - (i) a loan to any corporation, except in so far as such provisions would otherwise apply to any guarantee securing the repayment of any such loan; - (ii) a loan to any person if the loan is, where no amount is prescribed, for an amount in excess of twenty thousand dollars (\$20,000.00), or where a greater amount is prescribed, for an amount in excess of such greater amount. - 4.
+[&]quot;Schedule" means Schedule to this Act.

+(2) A regulation made for the purposes of paragraph (c) of the definition of "interest" in subsection (1) of this section may specify a scale of fees in the regulation or by reference to any scale fixed by or under any other Act or by any body or society whose members the Governor in Council considers are engaged in the selling or valuing of land may prescribe different scales in respect of different classes of cases.

+- (3) Where in respect of any loan or any contract or security made or given in relation to any loan, reference is made in this Act to a specified rate of interest per annum, the reference shall be read and construed as a reference to the corresponding rate in respect of any other period applicable to the loan, contract or security. - (4) Where in relation to any loan the lender agrees to accept a lower rate of interest so long as the borrower duly observes and performs all his covenants and agreements including those relating to the prompt payment of interest, the rate of interest in relation to the loan shall for the purposes of this Act be deemed to be the higher rate of interest. - 4.
 Appropriation of amount paid.
-Where, by a contract for the loan of money, the interest charged on the loan is not expressed in terms of a rate per centum per annum, any amount paid or payable to the lender under the contract (other than simple interest charged in accordance with subsection (2) of section 29 of this Act shall for the purposes of this Act be appropriated to interest and principal in the porportion that the total amount of the interest bears to the total amount of the principal.
+Where, by a contract for the loan of money, the interest charged on the loan is not expressed in terms of a rate per centum per annum, any amount paid or payable to the lender under the contract (other than simple interest charged in accordance with subsection (2) of section thirtytwo of this Act shall for the purposes of this Act be appropriated to interest and principal in the proportion that the total amount of the interest bears to the total amount of the principal.